header source

 const s3Client = new S3Client({});

-If you deploy and run the Lambda function, you'll get an error.
+If you deploy in this state and execute the Lambda function, you'll get the following error:

 {